oneapi-src/oneDAL/INSTALL.md

             call "C:\Program Files (x86)\Intel\oneAPI\compiler\latest\env\vars.bat"

+4. Deprecation Notice: The Java interfaces are deprecated in the oneDAL library and may no longer be supported in future releases.
-4. Set the environment variables for one of the supported Java\* compilers.
+Set the environment variables for one of the supported Java\* compilers.
 For example:

     - **Windows\***: